 Most of the advice that has appeared in the press relates to adults and teenagers - people who can generally be expected to take some responsibility for their own health.

-But what about babies and young children - what advice should parents follow to ensure that they don't put their children at risk from too much sun exposure?
+But what about babies and young children - what advice should parents follow to ensure that they don't put their children at risk during sunny weather?

 Why is the sun dangerous?

 Before looking at what parents should and shouldn't do to protect their children from the sun, we need to understand the reasons why too much sun can be bad for us.

 Sunlight consists of a wide range of different wavelengths of radiation.
 Some of these we can sense - the warmth we feel in sunlight comes from infrared radiation, and the light we can see comes from radiation in the visible spectrum.

 There are other wavelengths in sunlight that we can't see, and chief among these are those in the ultraviolet group.
 There are at least three different types of ultraviolet radiation and these are generally referred to as UVA, UVB and UVC.

 UVC has the shortest wavelength and although it is potentially very harmful to our skin, it is completely filtered out by the earth's atmosphere and so does not affect us.

 UVB radiation plays a key role in the development of skin cancer as well as skin ageing.

 It causes the appearance of a tan after sun exposure.